 Northern Red Bishop: Native to northwest and eastern Africa; introduced to and established in Puerto Rico, Bermuda, and across the United States.
 Currently found in California, Arizona, New Mexico, Texas, Wisconsin, and in the Mid-Atlantic States.
 Inhabits open savanna habitats with tall shrubs and trees.

 A large taxonomic order of one hundred eighteen families of birds, the order PASSERIFORMES (pronounced pas-ser-i-FOR-meez); includes the New World sparrows, the buntings, and the weavers.

 The bird family that includes the weavers, the Ploceidae (pronounced ploh-SEE-uh-dee) is composed of one hundred and nine species of birds in eleven genera that mostly occur in Africa, with a few species in Asia and Australia.

 There are three species of Ploceidae in two genera that have occurred in North America.
-These three species, all introduced, are the Village Weaver, the Orange Bishop, and the Yellow-crowned Bishop.
+These three species, all introduced, are the Village Weaver, the Northern Red Bishop, and the Yellow-crowned Bishop.

 Members of the weaver family are known for nesting in conspicuous colonies made up of intricately woven nests.
 This behavior might offer these birds protection from predators or help them find mates.

 Members of the Ploceidae are small, sparrow-like birds with medium length tails that are rounded at the tips except for the very long tails of the whydahs and some bishop species.
 Most weavers have medium length legs with strong feet for acrobatic perching, fairly long wings, and large heads with large, fairly stout bills adapted to feeding on seeds and grain.

 Although some weaver species have mostly streaked, brown plumage (especially in females), most are beautiful birds with orange, yellow, or red markings that makes a striking contrast against the rest of their velvety black plumages.